simabagheri1/simabagheri1.github.io/README.md

 MASc in Information Systems Security (2020-2023)

 **Shahid Beheshti University**
-BSc and MSc in Computer Software Engineering (2013-2017)
+BSc and MSc in Computer Software Engineering, and Information Technology (Enterprise Architecture) (2013-2017 and 2017-2019)
-Grade: Distinction (Received the "Direct MSc Award), under the “Exceptional Talents Program” for the top 5 students.
+Grade: Distinction (Received the "Direct MSc Award), under the “Exceptional Talents Program” for the top students.

 ---------